| Title: | Vectors Representing Random Variables |

 String specifying the class of rvec to use for each variable.
 Optional.
 See Details. |

-In database format, each row represents one random draw.
+In a draws-and-values format, each row represents one random draw.
 The data frame contains a 'draw' variable that distinguishes different draws within the same combination of 'by' variables.
 In rvec format, each row represents one combination of 'by' variables, and multiple draws are stored in an rvec.
 See below for examples.

 A data frame.

-reduces the number of rows
+collapse_to_rvec() reduces the number of rows

-by a factor of n_draw()
+by a factor of n_draw().

-increases the number of rows
+expand_from_rvec() increases the number of rows

-by a factor of n_draw()
+by a factor of n_draw().

-silently drops all variables
+collapse_to_rvec() silently drops all variables

-that are not draw, value or grouping variables
+that are not draw, value, or grouping variables

-if data
+if data is a

 grouped